-If your doctor has recommended you have a diagnostic imaging test such as an MRI or an arthrogram, The Imaging Center is your first choice for accuracy, dependability, ease and convenience.
+If your doctor has recommended you have a diagnostic imaging test such as an MRI, a CT Scan or a Mammogram, The Imaging Center is your first choice for accuracy, dependability, ease and convenience.

 Our center offers a full range of imaging services with board-certified physicians, certified technologists, service-oriented staff and state-of-the-art imaging technologies.